solliancenet/tech-immersion-data-ai/environment-setup/ai/4/README.md

 # Creating repeatable processes with Azure Machine Learning pipelines

-Complete the steps below to prepare the environment for the [Day 2, Experience 4](../../../day2-exp4/README.md) lab.
+Complete the steps below to prepare the environment for the [AI, Experience 4](../../../ai-exp4/README.md) lab.

 ## Pre-requisites